geeky-sh/geeky-sh.github.io/_posts/2014-11-30-Downloading-large-files-in-ruby.md

 ```

-This will bloat up the memory and your system will become unresposive.
+This will bloat up the memory and your system will become unresponsive.
 In order the mitigate this problem, we need to write a function that downloads the file in segments, and ensure that it doesn't keep the downloaded data in memory until the entire download is complete.
 Here is the function that I have written to accomplish that:

 ```ruby